SAMAEL -

 SAMAEL - REIGN OF LIGHT - NUCLEAR BLAST

 Even metal fans have inclinations towards dance music and, despite seeming like a whale of a juxtaposition, this statement is a fact (though this dirty little secret tends to be kept hushed in our fiercely exclusive community).
 Duran Duran?
 Depeche Mode?
 New Order?
 I love 'em all dearly, and I'm not the only one it seems.
 Rammstein, and especially groups like The Kovenant and Crematory, have long flirted with danceable electro tones and poses, while Samael has kind of made a career doing it.
 The problem with Samael generally - and Reign Of Light specifically - is that the group has no conception of how to play pop or even dance-rock properly.
 Sure, this record is probably aimed at the goth crowd; however, poorly conceived music is still total incompetence, purely and objectively speaking.
 Man, this shit sounds like bad Madonna or, even worse, third rate (but slightly dirtier) To/Die/For.
 Again, I'll say it: I'm a sucker for electro-pop, but Reign Of Light is just utterly lame, sounding like the work of basement video game geeks desperately seeking out a date.
-And, uhh, not finding one. - David Perri
+And, uhh, not finding one. - James Tape

 SAMAEL – SOLAR SOUL – NUCLEAR BLAST